 - President Mark Schlissel

 Six Steps for Recruiting a Diverse Staff Community

 - Increase your understanding about what constitutes diversity.
 Understanding the various dimensions of diversity and how they add value to your work environment is essential to creating the right mix of diversity on your team.
 It also serves as a foundation for developing an effective diversity recruitment strategy.

 - Develop an effective strategy.
 Your strategy is critical to creating and maintaining the desired mix of diversity on your team.
 Key objectives for an effective strategy include targeted outreach to create diverse candidate pools of qualified candidates.

 - Take advantage of appropriate sourcing venues and use them to source your staff vacancies.
 Many associations, publications and online media target diversity-specific communities.
 Coordinating your efforts to include these venues will help you to attract diverse applicants.
 In addition to many fee-based services, the university has some agreements that allow units to post jobs free of charge for U-M account holders.
-Read more about advertising your vacancy and identifying associations and other groups for networking.
+Read more about marketing your open position through sourcing, outreach, and networking.

 - Communicate your openings in the right markets.
 Diversity in the applicant pool is highly dependent on your sourcing strategy.
 Anticipating future staffing needs is critical to identifying effective operations.
 A review of your current recruiting process and how well it works will determine if an alternate strategy is needed.
 Since posting costs can vary widely, make choices based on the strategy and immediate need.

 - Screening is critical.
 Effective screening requires the cooperation of every member of the hiring/selection team.The process should be designed to include and not exclude candidates.Think about how each candidate will enhance diversity in the work environment while focusing on the key qualifications outlined in the job posting.
 This helps ensure that the right candidate is selected.